Ventotene e Santo Stefano

 About Ventotene e Santo Stefano

 Ventotene e Santo Stefano Marine Protected Area encompasses approximately 2,799 hectares of Tyrrhenian Sea surrounding the volcanic islands of Ventotene and Santo Stefano in the Pontine Archipelago off the coast of Lazio.
-Established in 1997, the reserve protects waters around two of the most isolated islands in central Italy, where volcanic geology creates unique underwater landscapes and the distance from the mainland supports unusually pristine marine communities for the heavily trafficked Tyrrhenian Sea.
+[1] Established by ministerial decree on December 12, 1997, the reserve protects waters around two of the most isolated islands in central Italy, where volcanic geology creates unique underwater landscapes and the distance from the mainland supports unusually pristine marine communities for the heavily trafficked Tyrrhenian Sea.

 Wildlife Ecosystems